originally posted on Concept Hub

 - Felt as though they were part of a team working toward the same objectives for the good of all?

 Are there risks?
-Of course there are.
-However, the risk exist whether an organization chooses to embrace community, ignore it, or restrict it.
-In fact the risk goes up if an organization ignores or restricts community.
+Of course, there are.
+However, the risk exists whether an organization chooses to embrace community, ignore it, or restrict it.
+In fact, the risk goes up if an organization ignores or restricts community.
 As employees are seeking answers to effectively do their job or advance their career, many are already turning to such online communities or leveraging grassroots efforts to organize such collaboration efforts internally.
-Organizations who have ignored or restricted access to community have found later that grassroots efforts to form online communities were happening without any sort of guidelines or management.
+Organizations who have ignored or restricted access to a community have found later that grassroots efforts to form online communities were happening without any sort of guidelines or management.